Privacy Notice for pupils (also provided to parents and carers)

 - comply with the law around statutory data sharing

-- promote the school (via newsletters and the school website, with appropriate consent
+- promote the school (via newsletters and social media, with appropriate consent)

 - Personal information (such as – name, address, age, unique pupil number and photographs)

-- Special Category data (such as – ethnicity, nationality, country of birth, and medical information)
+- Special Category data (such as – ethnicity, nationality, country of birth, biometric and

 The lawful basis on which we use this information